Julián Viáfara

-Julián Ramiro Viáfara Mesa (born May 19, 1978), or simply Viáfara, is a retired Colombian football goalkeeper.
+Julián Ramiro Viáfara Mesa (born May 19, 1978), or Viáfara, is a retired Colombian football goalkeeper.

 Career

 Beginning at Boca Juniors in Tolima and testing

-Son of former player and coach of Colombian U-17 Ramiro Viáfara Quintana, Julián grew up in football.
-He served in the small schools Boca Juniors de Cali, where he began as forward and also played as defender.
+As the son of the former player and coach of Colombian U-17 Ramiro Viáfara Quintana, Julián grew up in football.
+He served in the small school Boca Juniors de Cali, where he began as a forward and also played as a defender.

 Independiente Medellin

-Eventually signed a contract with Independiente Medellín and premiered on August, taking a penalty in the match.
+He signed a contract with Independiente Medellín and premiered in August, taking a penalty in the match.

-He was considered one of the main promises of the country and won the league's title with his team.
+Julián Viáfara was considered one of the main promises of the country and won the league's title with his team.
 In 1999, with the arrival of René Higuita, Viáfara started the year in reserve, but with the dismissal of Colombian idol by disciplinary problems, rejoined the team and played 33 matches that year.
-However, in 2000 the team signed José María Pazo and he just played 16 games.
+However, in 2000 the team signed José María Pazo and he played 16 games.

 América of Cali

 He signed with América de Cali and made only 10 matches in 2001.
-In 2002, he was used even less, having played only four matches at the beginning of the tournament.
+In 2002, he was used even less, playing only four matches at the beginning of the tournament.

-In 2004 Viáfara appeared on 29 games.
+In 2004, Viáfara appeared in 29 games.
 In 2006, he remained as the captain of the team despite the crisis that América was living.
 However, due to delays of wages and unjust punishments to some players at the end of the year, he left the club.

 Arrival in Brazil

-In 2007, he goes to Brazil to be hired by the Atlético-PR.
+In 2007, he went to Brazil to be hired by Atlético-PR.
 Colombian David Ferreira played on the team for two years, and enjoying some success at the time, inspired Atlético to sign another three Colombians: Viáfara, Edwin Valencia and Dayro Moreno.
-Despite having helped the club get into the Copa Sudamericana and played 19 games, the keeper was withdrawn from the starting lineup the following year, not getting any on the bench in the 2008 Campeonato Paranaense.
+Despite having helped the club get into the Copa Sudamericana and playing 19 games, the keeper was withdrawn from the starting lineup the following year, not getting any on the bench in the 2008 Campeonato Paranaense.
 This situation did not please him, and soon he left the club for Vitória.